samuelhbne/vpn-launchpad/README.md

 ```

 NOTE: You need to register a free domain name on duckdns.org first.

 NOTE: Please replace DUCKDNSTOKEN with the token obtained from the top of your duckdns.org home page after login.

-NOTE: Please replace DUCKDNSDOMAIN with the sub-domain name you registered.
+NOTE: Please replace DUCKDNSDOMAIN with the domain name you registered on duckdns.org.

 NOTE: Please run './vlp purge; ./vlp build' to get the new Trojan server configuration applied.

 Credits to [Trojan](https://github.com/trojan-gfw/trojan)